 Cambridge University Press

 The publisher provides free access to the research results on coronaviruses on the Cambridge Core platform.
-The collection now includes more than 130 chapters of books and journal articles.
+The collection includes chapters of books and journal articles.
 The collection is expected to be constantly updated.

 Together with other publishers, Cambridge University Press has undertaken a commitment to provide access to research results through PubMed Central and other thematic repositories.